How To Make A Corset, Getting To Know Your Corset Making Tools & Materials

 What You Should Know About Using Free Corset Patterns

-There are many types of corset pattern around, some free and some fairly sensibly priced.
+There are many types of corset patterns and corset making tutorials around, some free and some fairly sensibly priced.
 I know when I was starting out I would give anything a go, I had a few nasty/frustrating experiences so I want to spare you the upset of putting a lot of effort into a project that quickly becomes a bit of a nightmare and potentially puts you off corsetry.
 It’s also why I made my free corset belt pattern which you can grab at the bottom of this page.

 So the free patterns out there, although very attractive as they don’t cost you a penny, are quite often incomplete, bad quality or come with incomplete or incoherently written guidelines.
 Especially if they’re vintage.
 Below are some pointers for picking out the decent free corset patterns!